Kay Polley, director & lead organiser (job-share)

 Kay has been TCC’s lead organiser since 2011.
 Kay graduated from the University of Warwick with a BA (Hons) in Theatre and Performance Studies, also studying Politics and British Sign Language.
 At university Kay founded an Oxfam campaigns group, and went on to intern with Oxfam after graduating.
 Prior to joining TCC she worked for the British Red Cross in Wrexham.
-She lives in Llangollen with her husband, young son, and various animals.
 Kay has completed ILM (leadership and management) level 5, and is also on the board of Friends of the Earth.
 Kay is a Welsh learner, and recently achieved a distinction in the Canolradd exam.

 Sam joined TCC as lead organiser in October 2016.
 She previously worked at TCC as associate organiser, before going on to work at Merseyside Policy Unit and North Wales Women’s Centre.
 Sam has recently completed an MSc in Voluntary Sector Management at Cass Business School and lives with her family in Llangollen.